IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/introduction.md

 </div>

-After you have provided a signed EA, you will receive the TomTom repository credentials that allow you to access the IndiGO SDK.
-Now you can build and run IndiGO.
+After you have provided a signed EA, you will receive the TomTom repository credentials that allow you to access the TomTom IndiGO SDK.
+Now you can build and run TomTom IndiGO.

-You will also be given access to TomTom's maps and navigation features for your IndiGO product.
+You will also be given access to TomTom's maps and navigation features for your TomTom IndiGO product.
 We will add this capability to your [API key](https://developer.tomtom.com/user/me/apps) on the Developer Portal.

 __Note:__ Only a single TomTom Developer account per customer is required to obtain that extra capability.
 Using that single TomTom API key in all your source code will allow you to have maps and